marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 Once created, there are in total ***27 876* rows**.

-### Familiarize with the data
+### Explore & Clean the dataset

 #### Country

 ##### Duplicates
 Since this is a free-format field (i.e. may contain any text input), there are a lot of variants of a same country, differing by letter case, by a whitespace or by one beeing an acronym of another.
 For instance, for the United States, following values may be found: "`USA`", "`US`", "`U.S.`", "`us`" etc. Thus, generating **duplication** and **inconsistencies** in the dataset.

+**Cleaning:**
+Using Cluster function, merge values using following methods in order:
+1) Key collision, Fingerprint (*54* clusters, *27 547* rows modified)
+> Put same resulting value for same countries
+2) Key collision, 2-gram fingerprint
+3) Nearest neighbour, levenshtein with different hyperparameters (for example, we can decrement "block chars" parameter by 1 and starting at 6)

+##### Blank values
+There are some blank values.
+Using facets, replaced them with "Prefer not to answer" value.

+##### Incoherent / Invalid values
+Some respondents mentionned incoherent information, for example they entered something suitable for other column ("$2,175.84/year is deducted for benefits" value is more suitable for Income column)

+**Cleaning:**
+In the given example above, move that info in the more suitable column if it's empty.
+Proceed in the same manner for other values.
+For these records, we could leave values in the Country column as blank rather than assigning "Prefer not to answer" (it would be more logical, because they just filled up a wrong field without paying attention), but since they're too small-numbered and for the consistency sake, "Prefer not to answer" has been assigned to these cells.

 #### Industry